Covid Adjustments and FAQs

 - If the PCR test is positive the student will follow doctor’s orders, including possible quarantine; in this case, Spanish Studies will provide lodging in a private apartment with internet access from where the student will be expected to follow most classes online.
 A tutor will be assigned to help the student navigate the coursework during the isolation period, two meals per day will be catered, and breakfast will be kept in the apartment.
 Once students have successfully quarantined, they will proceed to their homestay and continue the program normally.

-- So as not to increase our fees for Spring 2021, SSA has made internal adjustments, including eliminating some overnight and day-long study visits and has put those fees toward a COVID Response Fund that will cover the additional costs associated with testing, extra cleaning, isolation room and board, tutoring resources, etc.
+- So as not to increase our fees, SSA has made internal adjustments, including eliminating some overnight and day-long study visits and has put those fees toward a COVID Response Fund that will cover the additional costs associated with testing, extra cleaning, isolation room and board, tutoring resources, etc.

 - Unless health personnel determine otherwise, people who have followed the recommendations for distancing, sanitizing, etc. do not have to be quarantined simply because they have been near a person known to be infected with COVID-19